stjohnjohnson/extralife-helper-bot/README.md

   - Commands must start with a letter and contain only lowercase letters and numbers
   - Cannot conflict with built-in commands (`goal`, `promote`)
   - Commands are case-insensitive when used (e.g., `!DONATE` and `!donate` work the same)

+### Philips Hue Light Celebration (required)
+- `HUE_USERNAME`: Your Hue bridge username/API key
+- `HUE_IPADDRESS`: IP address of your Hue bridge (e.g., `192.168.1.100`)
+- `HUE_GROUPID`: The Hue group ID containing lights for donation celebrations

+**Setting up Hue Integration:**
+1. Find your Hue bridge IP address (check your router admin panel or use the [Hue app](https://apps.apple.com/us/app/philips-hue/id1055281310))
+2. Create a new user on your bridge:
+   - Press the physical button on your Hue bridge
+   - Within 30 seconds, send a POST request to `http://[bridge-ip]/api` with body: `{"devicetype":"ExtraLife Helper Bot"}`
+   - The response will contain your `username` (API key)
+3. Find your group ID by making a GET request to `http://[bridge-ip]/api/[username]/groups`
+4. Configure the environment variables for this bot appropriately

 ## Running